zdimension/blog/_posts/2023-08-27-running-an-exe-on-linux-in-17-easy-steps.md

 syscall         ; call the kernel
 ```

 Note that I specified **Linux** and **amd64**.
-Each kernel has its own list of syscalls, and each architecture has one (sometimes more) ways for a userland program to call the kernel.
+Each kernel has its own list of syscalls, and each architecture has a way (sometimes more) for a userland program to call the kernel.
 On amd64, parameters are put in registers and the `syscall` instruction calls the kernel.
 On Linux i386, it's `int 0x80`.
 On DOS, it was usually `int 0x21`.

 Most Unix-like kernels keep a stable syscall interface, for a simple reason: historically, they haven't had direct control over their standard library (i.e. libc, usually).
 On Linux, you're probably using glibc, but that's because Linus settled on the GNU userland a while ago, nowadays you could very well be using musl, or uClibc, or dietlibc, or any other libc, really.
 How does the libc do things?
 By calling syscalls.